Harrysdad2/Harrysdad2.github.io/commissions.md

 Contact me on [andysglass252@gmail.com](mailto:andysglass252@gmail.com) if you would like to look at the possibilities.

-I've identified commissions of obelisks and larger suncatchers throughout the site and listed a few of them below.
+I've identified commissions of obelisks and larger suncatchers throughout the site.

 I like to get as much information as possible about what a customer would like, where the item is to go, particular colours etc. We'll agree a price (plus delivery) at this point and a deposit will be paid.
 I'll produce sketch designs and swap notes making changes as we go.
 If there are any significant changes during this process we may agree a revised price.
 It is vital that we both understand what is expected and that a client gets what they want!
 Once we have a design agreed then I'll draw up the working plan and start to gather glass.
 This is either from stock or I'll buy in particular pieces as required.
 I will share a set of photos as work progresses so that the customer can follow the process.
-Once complete the remaining payment is made and we arrange delivery.
+Once complete, the remaining payment is made and we arrange delivery.
 This may be in person or using a courier.